-Though Driving Miss Daisy is charming and not at all violent or raunchy, it's nonetheless an adult movie.
-The themes of prejudice and racism and growing old are presented in a way that's a bit too heavy for young kids.
+Though this movie is charming and not at all violent or raunchy, it has some adult themes.
+Encounters with prejudice and racism and growing old are presented in Driving Miss Daisy in a way that might be a bit too heavy for young kids.

 Some may enjoy watching the friendship that develops between the two main characters, though their power imbalance, Daisy's sour attitude, and her general treatment of Hoke like a servant rather than as a friend can make for unpleasant scenes.
 Hoke gamely takes on the challenge and demonstrates neverending affability in the face of ongoing slights, to the detriment of any deeper explorations into his character and motivations.
 Decades after its release, Driving Miss Daisy stands as one of Hollywood's more visible examples of stories about race relations that make for "comfortable" viewing and are targeted to White audiences, alongside movies like The Help, Crash, and Green Book.